deajan/osync/README.md

 A two way filesync script running on bash Linux, BSD, Android, MacOSX, Cygwin, MSYS2, Win10 bash and virtually any system supporting bash.
-File synchronization is bidirectional, and can be run manually, as scheduled task, or triggered on file changes in daemon mode.
+File synchronization is bidirectional, and can be run manually, as scheduled task, or triggered on file changes in monitor mode.
 It is a command line tool rsync wrapper with a lot of additional features baked in.

 This is a quickstart guide, you can find the full documentation on the [author's site](http://www.netpower.fr/osync).